marcogrecopriolo/guglielmo/README.md

 At this moment in time, the only devices tested are the RTL SDR stick (both V3 and V4), the SDRplay RSP1a, and the AirSpy Mini and R2..

-The RTL SDR stick has been successfully tested on Linux (OpenSuse Leap 15.2 and 15.5, Ubutu 22.04, macOS High Sierra x86_64, Windows 11), the RSP1a with Linux and Windows, and the AirSpys so far on Linux only.
+The RTL SDR stick and the Airspy R2 and Mini have been successfully tested on Linux (OpenSuse Leap 15.2 and 15.5, Ubuntu 22.04), macOS High Sierra x86_64 and Windows 11, and the RSP1a with Linux and Windows.

 Windows does build with Visual Studio, and Mingw plus Msys or Msys2, but the process needs a fair amount of manual intervention.